 Commercial Energy Efficiency.
 Chapter 4 of the IECC-Commercial Provisions contains the energy-efficiency-related requirements for the design and construction of most types of commercial buildings and residential buildings greater than three stories in height above grade.
-Residential buildings, townhouses and garden apartments three stories or less in height are covered in the IECC-Residential Provisions.
 This chapter defines requirements for the portions of the building and building systems that impact energy use in new commercial construction and new residential construction greater than three stories in height, and promotes the effective use of energy.
-The provisions within the chapter promote energy efficiency in the building envelope, the heating and cooling system and the service water heating system of the building.
+In addition to energy conservation requirements for the building envelope, this chapter contains requirements that impact energy efficiency for the HVAC systems, the electrical systems and the plumbing systems.
+It should be noted, however, that requirements for water flow rates are regulated by the International Plumbing Code.